 If you have any questions, problems, suspicions about a project – please feel free to contact us.
 We get many emails each day.
 We, as an organization, contact many of these people and either offer assistance in the correct way to advertise casting opportunities, or confront them and they magically disappear.
 We know like many crimes we will never completely eradicate this.
 But when parents stop accepting so little, the legitimate people will have to change their business model and those who had ulterior motives will know it’s not as easy as it used to be.
 We all need to work together to protect our children from those who purposely wish to harm and exploit them.

-A quick reminder about BizParentz.
-We are a non-profit organization founded by Moms of child actors and we provide advocacy, business education and support for families, like us, in the industry.
+A quick reminder about BizParentz: we are a non-profit organization founded by moms of child actors and we provide advocacy, business education and support for families, like us, in the industry.
 This Foundation was formed as we saw the need for parents to have some type of organization where we could educate each other about current events in the industry.
-We don't talk about casting or individual projects, but rather the common business information (work permits, bank accounts, and taxes) that effect us all.
+We don’t talk about casting or individual projects, but rather the common business information (work permits, bank accounts, and taxes) that affect us all.

-A couple of short years ago, the pedophile presence in our industry situation landed right at our feet.
+Years ago, the pedophile presence in our industry situation landed right at our feet.
 Each having encountered a few unexplained problems along the way – we felt we had to really look at what was going on and why.
 After a year of intense research and investigation – we have done seminars, interviews, and have created many documents of information on this subject matter.
 We have been successful in getting some inappropriate behavior on eBay stopped and a few websites have been closed down.
-Predators who once roamed are industry are now in jail.
+Predators who once roamed our industry are now in jail.
 Together, we are making a dent.

-Lastly, if you chose to market your child on any of the less than mainstream sites - you need to up your screening process.
-Of all of the questionable projects we've researched they almost 100% sought out their victims (talent) from websites like Explore, etc. It's incredibly risky to even be there.
-It's almost like you put your child's picture on the telephone pole. :-( It doesn't make them look professional within the industry either.
+Lastly, if you chose to market your child on any of the less than mainstream sites – you need to up your screening process.
+Of all of the questionable projects we’ve researched they almost 100% sought out their victims (talent) from websites like Explore or Model Mayhem.
+It’s incredibly risky to even be there.
+It’s almost like you put your child’s picture on the telephone pole.
+(It doesn’t make them look professional within the industry either.)